muggy8/stateless/api.md

 ScopeInstance.html(ScopeInstance.element(), innerHtmlText)
 ```

-the html function returns the innerHTML of the selected element or the root element of the template if none selected. if a string is provided the string is inserted into that element's innerhtml instead.
+the html function returns the innerHTML of the selected element or the root element of the template if none selected. if a string is provided the string is inserted into that element's innerHTML instead.

 Example:
 ```javascript